DiegoLopez0208/organiZapp2.0/README.md

 ## Installation and Setup

 Getting OrganiZapp up and running is straightforward.
 Follow these steps:
+1.  **Environment Variables**: You'll need to fill in the required environment variables in the `.env` files for both the backend and frontend.
+Look for `.env.example` files in their respective directories for guidance.
+2.  **Prisma Setup**: Navigate to the `apps/backend` directory and run `npx primsa generate`.
+This will install the database, but you need first the enviroment variables in backend.

-1.  **Prisma Setup**: Navigate to the `apps/backend` directory and run `npm install`.
+3.  **Backend Installation**: Navigate to the `apps/backend` directory and run `npm install`.
 This will install all backend dependencies, including Prisma.
-2.  **Frontend Installation**: Go to the `apps/frontend` directory and run `npm install`.
+4.  **Frontend Installation**: Go to the `apps/frontend` directory and run `npm install`.
 This will install all frontend dependencies.
-3.  **General Installation**: From the root directory of the project, run `npm install`.
+5.  **General Installation**: From the root directory of the project, run `npm install`.
 This ensures all necessary packages are installed across the entire project.
-4.  **Environment Variables**: You'll need to fill in the required environment variables in the `.env` files for both the backend and frontend.
-Look for `.env.example` files in their respective directories for guidance.
-5.  **Start the Application**: Once all installations are complete and your environment variables are set, run `npm run dev` from the root directory to start the application.
+6.  **Start the Application**: Once all installations are complete and your environment variables are set, run `npm run dev` from the root directory to start the application.

 ---